• Skip to main content

 Orlando, Florida

 Orlando is known for its plentiful theme parks like Walt Disney World and Universal Orlando Resort.
 But they aren’t just for kids!
-You are able to ride any ride and can leave when you want.
+You can ride any ride and can leave when you want.
 Not to mention the drinks at both parks!

 Plan some time in the rest of Orlando as well.
 Here you can ride ICON 360, a massive Ferris wheel with glass pods that you can bring drinks on, and ICEBAR, a “chilling” place to enjoy a cocktail.